Save time with SimpleLocalize Automations: Auto-translate, review & more

 To set up automations in SimpleLocalize, follow these steps:

-1. Click on the Create automation button to create a new automation.
-First, enter the automation name to help you identify the automation later.
+2. Click Create automation.
+Add the automation name to help you identify the automation later.

 Here, you can see an example of an automation that automatically translates edited keys to all other languages if their review status is Needs review: